deepmodeling/tbplas/doc/source/install.rst

     export PYTHONPATH=/home/foo/bar/lib/python3.8/site-packages/TBPLaS-0.9.8-py3.8-linux-x86_64.egg:$PYTHONPATH

-depending on yourpython environment.
+depending on your python environment.
 Anyway, the TBPLaS sub-directory must reside under the directory you add to ``PYTHONPATH``.
 You can also add this command into your ``~/.bashrc`` to make it permanently effective, i.e., you will not need to type it every time you log in or open a new terminal.